CloudElementsOpenLabs/heimdall/README.md

 # Heimdall
 Cloud Elements Provisioning App.

 Heimdall is authentication as a service.
-You configure your "application" on Heimdall.
-Then embed a small amount of javascript on your front end, which will enable authentication and instance creation to any element configured for your application.
+After configuring your "application" on Heimdall, embed a small amount of javascript on your front end to enable authentication and instance creation to any element configured for your application.

 # Table of Contents
 1. [Configuring Your Application](#configureApp)